AnandRituraj/MailMerge-pro/README.md

 # MailMerge Pro

 A professional web application for sending personalized emails to multiple recipients.
-The app allows you to create email templates with dynamic placeholders and automatically sends customized emails to each recipient.
+The app allows you to create email templates with dynamic placeholders and automatically sends customized emails to each recipient

 ## Live Demo